YingZhou001/Immuannot/README.md

 <img src=figs/c4.pipeline.png width="600" height="400" />

-Because reference gene sequences could be mapped to the target genome in different regions, copy number of a particular gene could be reported naturally with the number of mapping clusters.
+Because each reference gene sequence could be mapped to different regions of the target genome, copy number of a particular gene is reported naturally with the number of mapping clusters.

 See our manuscript for more details.